 Epigenetic changes in chromatin architectures or DNA sequences relate to TF binding: H3K4me3, H3k9ac and H3k27ac contribute more in the regions near TSSs, whereas H3K4me1 and H3k79me2 dominate in the regions far from TSSs.
 DNA methylation plays relatively important roles when close to TSSs than in other regions.
 In addition, the results show that epigenetic modification models for the predictions of TF binding affinities are cell line-specific (Liu, 2015).

-Binding differences were frequently associated with single-nucleotide polymorphisms and genomic structural variants, and these differences were often correlated with differences in gene expression, suggesting functional consequences of binding variation (Kasowski, 2010).
+Binding differences were frequently associated with SNPs and genomic structural variants, and these differences were often correlated with differences in gene expression, suggesting functional consequences of TF binding variation (Kasowski, 2010).

-With transcription factors, many disease-causing missense alleles (that leave protein-protein interactions intact) affect DNA binding (Sahni et al, 2015).
+With transcription factors, many disease-causing missense alleles (that leave protein-protein interactions intact) affect DNA binding (Sahni, 2015).